luiscarlosgph/vitcifar10/README.md

    * `--cpdir`: checkpoint directory.
    * `--logdir`: path to the directory where the Tensorboard logs will be saved.
    * `--cpint`: interval of epochs to save a checkpoint of the training process.
+   * `--resume`: path to the checkpoint file you want to resume.

 * Launch Tensorboard: